u6uma7/u6uma7/README.md

 ## Hi there 👋

-i'm yuroyumachi
+i'm yuroyumachi.\
-i'm not a professional programmer just code for fun
+i'm not a professional programmer.\
+just code for fun

 <!--